learn-chef123/tomcat_okram/README.md

 # tomcat_okram

 This cookbook install tomcat as a service using systemd.
-Its wrriten to support CentOS platform
+Its wrriten to support CentOS7 platform